leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: astigmatism-symptoms_signs-cornearefractive
 - What are the symptoms and signs of astigmatism?
+- can astig affect my vision
+- what are symptoms of astigmatism
 - What does astigmatism look like?
 - How is astigmatism supposed to look like?
 - How does astigmatism normally look like?